Saturday, May 28, 2016

 Meanwhile the sinister Red Queen (Helena Bonham Carter-Harry Potter franchise, Charlie and the Chocolate Factory, Corpse Bride) is out for revenge on Alice and the White Queen for killing the Jabberwocky and taking the throne from her, which she claims is rightfully hers.

-Overall, Alice Through the Looking Glass is all over the place in terms of story development.
-Don’t worry, there are good moments in the film like the backstories of the Mad Hatter and Red Queen, you understand why the characters are who they are and it manages to make you feel teary-eyed at times (Yeah, a Johnny Depp clown and a queen with a hilariously large head will make you cry!).
+Overall, Alice Through the Looking Glass is all over the place in terms of story development, but there are good moments in the film like the backstories of the Mad Hatter and Red Queen, you understand why the characters are who they are and for the most part it's well-handled.

 Unfortunately, the film goes from colorful eye-candy to ridiculous ideas, apparently Time has a bunch of living clocks and metal appliances that can transform into giant robots (When did this become Transformers in Wonderland?).
 But aside from that, the story is heavily recycled from other popular ideas like Back to the Future, The Hobbit, and did I mention Transformers?